jmagman/flutter-wiki/Desktop-shells.md

 ### Windows

 The Windows shell is an early technical preview.
-It is Win32-based, but we plan to explore UWP support in the future.
+It is Win32-based, but are exploring UWP support in addition.

 The APIs for the final embedding may be significantly different from the current API surface.

 ### Linux

-The current Linux shell is a GLFW placeholder, to allow early experimentation, and will be replaced with a different implementation in the future.
-We would like to create a library that lets you embed Flutter regardless of whether you're using GTK+, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
-Our current plan is to support GTK+ out of the box, in a way where adding support for other toolkits is straightforward.
+The Linux shell is a technical preview.
+It is GTK-based.

-Expect the APIs for the final shell to be radically different from the current implementation.
+Ideally we would like to create a library that allows embedding Flutter regardless of whether you're using GTK+, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
+Support for other toolkits may be added in the future.

 ### Plugins